FabianHertwig/FabianHertwig.github.io/docs/_posts/2023-01-04-information-retrieval-metrics.markdown

 Rank 10: Relevant document
 ```

-And if there are a total of 7 relevant documents in the corpus, the Recall@5 and R_cap@5 scores would be calculated as follows:
+There are a total of 7 relevant documents in the corpus, the Recall@5 and R_cap@5 scores would be calculated as follows:

 ```
 Recall@5 = (number of relevant items in top 5) / (total number of relevant items)
-         = 3 / 8
+         = 3 / 7
-         = 0.38
+         = 0.43

 R_cap@5 = (number of relevant items in top 5) / min(k, total number of relevant items)
-        = 3 / min(5,8)
+        = 3 / min(5,7)
         = 3 / 5
         = 0.60
 ```